 Our more than 50,000-strong CIA alumni are leading every segment of the food and beverage world.
 They’ve found success doing what they love.
 Now it’s your turn.

-The 30-credit Master’s in Wine and Beverage Management program curriculum includes the following courses:
+The two-year, 30-credit Master of Professional Studies in Wine and Beverage Management program includes:

 Download the full curriculum chart (PDF)

 To enroll, you must meet the following requirements by the program start date: